funkjedi/Buffzilla/README.md

 # Buffzilla

 Buffzilla is a simple buff reminder addon.
 You tell it what buff to watch and it reminds you when it's missing.
+Then Buffzilla will present you with a clickable notification which re-buffs you with the missing buff.

 ## Usage
 Using `/buffzilla` by itself will bring up the options window.
 The `watch` command lets you add a spell or a group of spells.
 The watch command will also accept links from your spellbook.
 See the examples below to get a feel for it.